raspiblitz/raspiblitz/README.md

 ![RaspiBlitz](pictures/raspiblitz.jpg)

-**The RaspiBlitz is a all-switches-on Lightning Node based on LND running together with a Bitcoin- or Litecoin-Fullnode on a RaspberryPi 3/4 - with a HDD/SSD and an nice display for easy setup & monitoring.
-Not your Node, not your Rules.**
+**The RaspiBlitz is a do-it-yourself Lightning Node based on LND running together with a Bitcoin-Fullnode on a RaspberryPi 3/4 - with a HDD/SSD and an nice display for easy setup & monitoring.**

-It's mainly targeted for learning how to run your own node decentralized from home.
+RaspiBlitz is mainly targeted for learning how to run your own node decentralized from home - because: Not you Node, Not your Rules.
 Discover & develop the growing ecosystem of the Lightning Network by becoming a full part of it.
 Build it as part of a [workshop](WORKSHOP.md) or as a weekend project yourself.

 ## Feature Overview